-The bill amends South Dakota's existing law regarding sexual contact with minors under the age of eighteen.
-It establishes that a person is guilty of a Class 6 felony if they are at least eighteen years old, at least five years older than the victim, and either in a position of authority or a family member related to the victim.
-The bill specifies that the individual must knowingly engage in sexual contact or touch certain areas of the victim's body with the intent to arouse or gratify sexual desire, and the victim must be under eighteen and not the person's spouse.
+The bill amends South Dakota's law regarding sexual contact with minors under the age of eighteen, specifically addressing the criteria that constitute a Class 6 felony.
+It stipulates that a person is guilty of this felony if they are at least eighteen years old, at least five years older than the victim, and either in a position of authority or a family member related to the victim.
+The bill clarifies that sexual contact includes knowingly engaging in sexual acts or touching specific areas of the victim's body with the intent to arouse or gratify sexual desire, provided the victim is under eighteen and not the perpetrator's spouse.

 Statutes affected: